California is leading the climate change fight

 Our track record in California

-EDF has helped win approval for breakthrough policies to combat climate change.
+EDF has helped win approval and continues to defend these breakthrough policies to combat climate change:

 - Global Warming Solutions Act of 2006: we helped pass this bold law to reduce greenhouse gas emissions and defended it from polluters in 2010.